RSE-Sheffield/pando-python/episodes/profiling-lines.md

 ## Exercise 1: BubbleSort

-Download and profile [the Python bubblesort implementation](episodes/files/bubblesort/bubblesort.py), line-level profile the code to investigate where time is being spent.
+Download and profile <a href="files/bubblesort/bubblesort.py" download>the Python bubblesort implementation</a>, line-level profile the code to investigate where time is being spent.

 The program can be executed via `python bubblesort.py <elements>`.
 The value of `elements` should be a positive integer as it represents the length of the array to be sorted.